vivekprojects-GIT/Agentic-Ai-Ecommerce-Product-Recommendation/README.md

 ### LLM Routing and Fallbacks

-- Router prompt asks the LLM to select: `general_conversation`, `text_product_search`, or `image_product_search`.
+- Router selects `general_conversation`, `text_product_search`, or `image_product_search`.
+If an image is present, the agent routes to image search.
-- On provider errors (429/timeouts), routing immediately falls back to a minimal heuristic without blocking.
+- Provider errors (429/timeouts) fall back to a minimal heuristic without blocking.
 - Formatting can be done by LLM; a concise fallback formatter enforces the strict top-3 output.

 ---